How to Buy Penny Stocks: A Beginner's Guide

 With such a high level of speculation attached to buying penny stocks, you might wonder whether they’re worth it.
 What are the benefits of investing in them or trading them, and is it the right choice for you?
 Well, just like any other stock, penny stocks have the potential to give you excellent returns:

-One of the benefits of penny stocks is just how many options they give you.
+One of the benefits is just how many options they give you.
 You have a vast market of companies to choose from, many of which are largely overlooked, and therefore cheap, but could one day end up being great choices.
 On the flip side, most penny stocks won't increase in value in any significant way.

-Trading vs. Investing
+Trading or Investing

-If you're looking into how to buy penny stocks, you could consider trading them or investing in them for a longer period.
 Each of these options can give you different benefits, as well as various drawbacks.

 Investing in Penny Stocks

-If you decide to invest in penny stocks, this will make you a shareholder, with all of the rights and responsibilities that come with it.
+This will make you a shareholder, with all of the rights and responsibilities that come with it.
 You will have voting rights and receive dividend payments, and you'll have to pay the total amount of your investment right away.
 If you want to make a profit, you'll have to do so by selling your shares for more than you bought them.

 Trading Penny Stocks